sunidhimishra17/covid19-powerbi-dashboard/README.md

 ## Covid19-PowerBI-Dashboard

-An automated, interactive Power BI dashboard tracking global COVID-19 statistics using a live dataset connection for real-time analytics.

 An automated, interactive, and dynamic Power BI dashboard designed to track and analyze global COVID-19 data.
 This project connects directly to a live data source to ensure real-time reporting without the need for manual data processing or external scripts.

 ## Features